Schmudus/INDX-for-Sovol-SV08max/README.md

 # INDX for Sovol SV08max
+## The files are preliminary because INDX is not yet delivered.
+There will be most likely modification after/during installation.
 ## Modification necessary to the Sovol SV08max
 My printer has modificated electronics.
 The following may not be applicable to standard SV08max!